dotnev/Nev/SYNTAX.md

 | `i32`  | `u32`    | `f32`  | `complex32`  | 4-byte  |
 | `i64`  | `u64`    | `f64`  | `complex64`  | 8-byte  |

-there also numeric type is `num` that is easu to use and when u declare number with second declaretion why u declare a `num`
+there also numeric type is `num` that is easy to use and when u declare number with second declaretion way u declare a `num`

 Other Types is
 | Type   | Length |